XuQuan-nikkkki/FolderFile-Splitter-Plugin/README.md

 ## Feedback & Issues

-If you encounter any bugs or have feature suggestions, please open an issue on this [GitHub repository](https://github.com/XuQuan-nikkkki/apple-style-notes-plugin).
-Your feedback is invaluable in helping us improve Apple Style Notes!
+If you encounter any bugs or have feature suggestions, please open an issue on this [GitHub repository](https://github.com/XuQuan-nikkkki/FolderFile-Splitter-Plugin).
+Your feedback is invaluable in helping us improve FolderFile Splitter!